Most Famous Photographers

 The image stands for many things and has been used by a number of organizations over the years.
 For me, it is an image that calls for more empowerment of women in Asia.
 I somehow cannot take my mind off of those mysterious green eyes.
 They are forever burned into my brain.

 Making images that are instantly recognizable as well as pass a message is probably the biggest legacy that a photographer can leave behind.
-If his images form the core of a larger human enterprise it is the ultimate reward.
+If his images from the core of a larger human enterprise it is the ultimate reward.

 In that regard, the breathtaking black and white captures of the American wilderness by Ansel Adams also served a purpose.
 They lead to countless conservation programs and eventual survival of countless species of flora and fauna.